Family historians, hooked on stories

 I always invite new subscribers to our exclusive member Chat section to introduce themselves.
 It’s a great way to get to know the community.

-Since many of our members are new to the platform, I collaborated with,
+Since many of our members are new to the platform, I invite you to explore another publication dedicated to helping Genealogists and Family Historians on Substack,

-to create another publication dedicated to supporting Genealogists and Family Historians on Substack, .
+.
 We host monthly events, and it’s become a fantastic way for all of us to find each other.
 Join us!Explore the publication at MissionGenealogy.Substack.com

-Our Special Events Each Month
+Special Events Each Month

 Hang on, how is this all free?